 For helping Special Events

 Would you like to contribute to JIS by offering your time or any talents may posses?
-If so we are looking for help in the following areas: Cultural skills involving Japanese Instruments for a children’s musical storytelling program; Knowledge of Ikebana or Sado for children having a high interest in a Japanese Traditional experience; Help promoting “Japan in The Schools” by working in one of our booths for local community events like Sakura Matsuri or Aki Matsuri; Graphic skills for designing attractive JIS flyers.
-Even Computer skills are needed.
+If so we are looking for help in the following areas: Cultural skills involving Japanese instruments for a children’s musical storytelling program; Knowledge of Ikebana or Sado for children having a high interest in a Japanese traditional experience; Help in promoting “Japan in The Schools” by working in one of our booths for local community events like Sakura Matsuri, Aki Matsuri or Sakura-Con; and graphic skills for designing attractive JIS flyers.
+Even computer skills are needed.
 It would be a wonderful help in making our operation run as smooth as possible!